AlexAutumns/ecomSite/README.md

 -   make sure passwords are encrypted when sent to the server
 -   some data should not be shown when finishing the site
+-   give a display name column for users

 -   #### Make Some GET Functions for Specific users / products
     ##### User Stuff